aldyy123/Aldyy123/README.md

 ---

-I build web, mobile, and backend systems — from clean frontends to scalable APIs.
-I enjoy working across the full stack and integrating AI tools into how I develop.

 - 🛠 Working with **React, Next.js, Node.js, Laravel, Golang**
-- ☁️ Comfortable on **Google Cloud** and building with **microservices**
 - 🤖 Exploring **AI agents and generative AI** in software development
 - 📍 Based in Indonesia · Open to remote opportunities